2025 ATP Hong Kong Tennis Open

-The 2025 ATP Hong Kong Tennis Open (also known as the Bank of China Hong Kong Tennis Open for sponsorship reasons) is a men's tennis tournament to be played on outdoor hard courts.
+The 2025 ATP Hong Kong Tennis Open (also known as the Bank of China Hong Kong Tennis Open for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
 It was the 29th edition of the ATP Hong Kong Open, and part of the ATP 250 tournaments on the 2025 ATP Tour.
 It took place at the Victoria Park Tennis Stadium in Hong Kong, from 30 December 2024 to 5 January 2025.